MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2019-1-24-classical_ai.md

 side note:if you want to dive deep into the beginnings of AI, there is a great series of interviews conducted by MIT which you might find intresting...
 <a id="post-link" target="_blank" href="https://techtv.mit.edu/videos/10268-the-thinking-machine-1961---mit-centennial-film">https://techtv.mit.edu/videos/10268-the-thinking-machine-1961---mit-centennial-film</a>

-although it might be tempting to think that classical AI is useless now, but it is still being used heavily... one of the most intresting field that utilize these algorithms is the games Indistry and in this post we are going to be learning about some of these algorithms by creating our very own self-driving car. but before that, we need to understand what it means to be intelligent.
+although it might be tempting to think that classical AI is useless now, but it is still being used heavily... one of the most intresting field that utilize these algorithms is the games Indistry and in this post we are going to be learning about some of these algorithms by creating our very own self-driving car(.....kind of). but before that, we need to understand what it really means to be intelligent.

 >one of the most prominent trait of being intelligent, is being able to slove problems correctly and efficiently. and like most of the problem solving tasks in real life, we tend to search for best possible route to get the best solution. so this means that most of the problems can be solved by "searching for the optimum solution", and that is exactly what we are trying to achieve using A.I.